sciZer0/newdiscoveries/c/README.md

 But simultaneously,

-Force is the process when a Organism using its resources is pushing an object, striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.
+Force is the process when Organism using its resources is pushing an object, striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.
 Of course, the increase is possible if there isn't the same in magnitude Force being counter.

 Note: strive means to make an effort to accomplish a target